jhudsl/AnVIL_Book_Getting_Started/docs/02-pis.md

     <img src="02-pis_files/figure-html//1zyqZHITAthNhXeH2XQqA7FMOu2mek6wfgGEaje1KQsk_g117989bd49c_0_1166.png" title="Screenshot of Terra dialog box for creating a new Workspace.
 The &quot;Create Workspace&quot; button is highlighted." alt="Screenshot of Terra dialog box for creating a new Workspace.
 The &quot;Create Workspace&quot; button is highlighted." width="480" />

-**To start, we recommend creating one Workspace for each lab member** (associated with that lab member’s Billing Project, with separate Billing Projects for your lab members).
+**To start, we recommend creating one Workspace for each lab member**.
 This will enable you and your lab members to familiarize yourself with Workspaces and decide how best to organize your work.
 You can then create additional Workspaces as needed.

 ### Add Members to Workspaces